 The Maternity Benefit (Amendment) Bill, 2016 was introduced in Rajya Sabha on August 11, 2016 by the Minister of Labour and Employment, Mr. Bandaru Dattatreya which received the President’s assent on March 27, 2017.
-The Maternity Benefit (Amendment) Act, 2017 brought out certain changes like increasing the duration of maternity leave, introduction of provision of maternity leaves in case of adoption etc. The key changes brought by the amendment are as below;
+The Maternity Benefit (Amendment) Act, 2017 brought out some sweeping changes in the Act and Maternity Benefits in India changes like increasing the duration of maternity leave, introduction of provision of maternity leaves in case of adoption etc. The key changes brought by the amendment are as below;

 |PAID MATERNITY LEAVE||SECTION 5 (3) (effective April 01, 2017)||12 weeks (of which not more than 6 weeks shall precede the date of expected delivery)||26 weeks (of which not more than 8 weeks shall precede the date of expected delivery).
 However, a woman with two or more children will be entitled to 12 weeks of maternity leave.|

 |PAID MATERNITY LEAVE FOR ADOPTIVE AND COMMISSIONING MOTHERS||SECTION 5 (4) (effective April 01, 2017)||NA||A woman who legally adopts a child below the age of three months or a commissioning mother shall be entitled to maternity benefit for a period of twelve weeks from the date the child is handed over to the adopting mother or the commissioning mother, as the case may be.|

 |REQUIREMENT OF CRECHES FACILITY||SECTION 11 (A) (effective July 01, 2017 )||30 or more female employees (Under Factories Act, 1948)||50 or more employees.
 Women employees would be permitted to visit the crèche 4 times during the day.|